 Support Fund monies cannot be used for ongoing operational costs of existing or proposed programs, entities, or projects.
 As indicated in Section I.B of this RFP, "Purposes of the Board of Regents Support Fund," Article VII, Section 10.1 of the Louisiana Constitution stipulates that "[The] monies appropriated by the Legislature and disbursed from the Support Fund shall not...displace, replace, or supplant other appropriated funding for higher education..."Applicants must make a case in their proposals that what they are proposing does not violate this stipulation.
-Applicants should also be aware that Support Fund Program staff will make panels of out-of-state evaluators aware of this Constitutional prohibition, as well as the current economic climate for higher education in Louisiana.
+Applicants should also be aware that Support Fund Program staff will make panels of out-of-state evaluators aware of this Constitutional prohibition.
 Panels will then be asked to develop recommendations relative to whether providing Support Fund money for specific proposals under serious consideration would violate this Constitutional stipulation.
-Indirect costs may not be requested from the Departmental Enhancement Subprogram, but may be provided as institutional match.
+Indirect costs may not be requested from the Departmental Enhancement Subprogram but may be provided as institutional match.